University of Texas Data Center Renovation

 The design-build team of DPR Construction and PageSoutherlandPage/Sunland Group converted this former central receiving building into a 26,000-sq.-ft.
 Tier 3 data center with 1.44MW of power.
-The facility includes 9,000 sq. ft. of 2' raised floor white space with another 17,000 sq. ft. of support, office and MEP equipment space.
+The facility includes 9,000 sq. ft. of 2' raised floor white space with another 17,000 sq. ft. of support, office and mechanical, electrical and plumbing (MEP) equipment.

 The project design includes the use of UPS flywheels in lieu of the more typical static batteries.
-The UPS flywheels have several advantages for this project: they use about 30% less space than static batteries, are not potential explosion hazards, don't require special room ventilation, and have a life span of approximately 20 years.
-In emergency situations they provide 14 seconds of load at 100%, which is more than enough time for emergency generators to reach full capacity.
+The UPS flywheels have several advantages for this project: they use about 30 percent less space than static batteries, are not potential explosion hazards, don't require special room ventilation and have a life span of approximately 20 years.
+In emergency situations they provide 14 seconds of load at 100 percent, which is more than enough time for emergency generators to reach full capacity.

 In lieu of the split DX units that were planned for the roof, the team recommended using Water-Cooled Chillers and a Cooling Tower.
 DX units are less expensive to install, but much more expensive to run.
 Using life cycle energy analysis tools with the BIM, the team determined that although the Water-Cooled Chillers were more expensive to install, over a 15-year period the University would save upwards of $16 million in energy and maintenance costs.